mit-pdos/cspec/src/Lab0/README.md

 # Lab0

-Finish these files; the exercises are marked.
+Finish btree.v; the exercises are marked.

-compare.v: mostly warmup, some tactics. btree.v: binary search trees.

-Due: XXX